What is broadband?

 Broadband providers provide you a free router when you sign up.
 This is the device that sends your broadband signal around your home both over cables (should you choose to wire devices directly) and over wifi.
 But not all routers are created equal, with some (especially those from the more popular providers such as BT, Sky, Virgin Media, TalkTalk and Vodafone) being far more capable than others (often from budget providers).

-Signal range is usually the biggest differentiator, so if your home is small – a flat, say – you can probably get away with a budget provider who will give you a budget router more readily than someone with a five-bedroom detached property.
+Signal range is usually the biggest differentiator, so if your home is small – a flat, say – you can probably get away with a budget router from a budget provider more readily than someone with a five-bedroom detached property.
 If you're unsure, there are plenty of provider router reviews out there to read.

 Do you just want broadband and a phone line?
 Or do you want a TV package or even a mobile deal bundled in?
 Many providers offer the whole lot these days and you can save money by bundling all your services into one package.
 Something to consider.
-You can always add TV or a mobile package later on, but if you want to bundle it, bear in mind your provider may make you sign a brand new contract for the whole lot, committing you to another 12 to 18 months.
+You can usually add TV (or a mobile package) later on if you want to, but if you do, your provider may make you sign a brand new contract for the whole lot, including your pre-existing broadband service, committing you to another 18 months.

 If you've considered all other factors, this can be the thing that determines your ultimate choice.
 What sweeteners are they offering for signing up?
 Providers will often offer you cashback or free gifts for joining, but you'll have to see which providers are offering what on a given day as this changes all the time.
 Also worth bearing in mind that you'll often have to wait up to 90 days into your contract before you can claim your cash or gift.